-Complete provisions including power distribution for operating any ORTEC solid-state preamplifier are provided.
-Normally, the preamplifier pulses should have a rise time of 0.25 μs or less to properly match the amplifier filter network and a decay time greater than 30 μs for 1000 $\Omega.$ When long preamplifier cables are used, the cables can be terminated in series at the preamplifier end or in shunt at the amplifier end with the proper resistors.
-The output impedance is about 0.2 $\Omega,$ and the output can be connected to other equipment by a single cable going to all the equipment.
+The 855 has complete provisions, including power distribution, for operating any ORTEC solid-state preamplifier.
+Normally. the preamplifier pulses should have a rise time of 0.25 μ s or less to properly match the amplifier filter network and a decay time >30 μ s for proper pole-zero cancellation.
+The input impedance is 1000 Ω .

+When long preamplifier cables are used, the cables can be terminated in series at the preamplifier end or in shunt at the amplifier end with the proper resistors.
+The output impedance is -0.2Ω and the output can be connected to other equipment by a single cable going to all equipment.
 The cable must be shunt-terminated at the far end.
-See Section 3 for further information.
+(See Section 3 for further information.)